googlebleh/18349-f16-tbrunner/README.md

 Other usage notes:
 ------------------
-Running the script will create new xterm windows for FTDITerm and
+Running the script will create new terminal windows for FTDITerm and
     gdb.
-OpenOCD's output is visible from the same window from which you invoked the script.
+OpenOCD's output is visible in the same window from which you invoked the script.

 In order to close all the windows, you simply need to exit the
     script.
 This can be safely done with `^C` while the original